What is a Pitch Package?

 - Synopsis (5 page, 3 page, and 1 page)

-I’ve already covered how to write a synopsis pretty extensively here, so go have a look-see at that article when you’re ready to write your Synopsis.
+I’ve already covered how to write a synopsis pretty extensively in this post here, so go have a look-see at that article when you’re ready to write your Synopsis.
 Make sure you write one in all three lengths, as you’ll want to have them prepared for whatever size is requested.

 - Back Cover Copy